-- When instructed by the message on the Scan Tool's display, start the engine and press the ENTER button. - A "One moment please preparation for test is in progress" message shows temporarily on the Scan Tool's LCD display, followed by the message "Perform Timing Check within two minutes." - 8.
-When "Perform Timing Check within 2 minutes" displays, perform the Timing Check as follows: - The vehicle's computer is programmed to advance ignition timing 20° (±3°) above the vehicle's "base timing" value, and to freeze this setting for two minutes from the time the "Perform Timing Check within 2 minutes" message displays.
+- - A "One moment please preparation for test is in progress" message shows temporarily on the Scan Tool's LCD display, followed by the message "Perform Timing Check within two minutes." - When "Perform Timing Check within 2 minutes" displays, perform the Timing Check as follows: - The vehicle's computer is programmed to advance ignition timing 20° (±3°) above the vehicle's "base timing" value, and to freeze this setting for two minutes from the time the "Perform Timing Check within 2 minutes" message displays.
 This allows the user to check the computer's ability to advance ignition timing.